 This fall was surrounded by a thigh-deep, spacious pool of water, which Vince and I waded through.
 It was a secluded oasis, which felt totally off the beaten path.
 We hadn’t seen any other tourists since Benang Stokel, but for some reason this spot felt especially secluded.

-After a decently long stop at waterfall three, we got back on the “trail” where we had to balance on a thick water pipe until we made it to another bend in the river.
+After a decently long stop at waterfall three, we got back on the “trail” where we had to balance on a thick metal pipe until we made it to another bend in the river.
 Now we were facing a towering canyon wall completely covered in ferns and lush greenery.

 I have never seen a waterfall like this before.
 For starters, it was large enough that I couldn’t capture the entire thing in the frame of my camera, but I was mostly in awe of it’s unique facade.
 The cliff that Kelambu cascades from is coated in plant life, so much so that one could be convinced that there is no cliff beneath the vegetation at all.
 It seems almost as if the plants are the thing producing the steady flow of water, since it seems to emerge from within them.